nguest/line-simplify/README.md

 # line-simplify

-Go implementation of line simplification algorithms
+Go implementation of line simplification algorithms, with results plotted with D3.

 * Douglas-Peucker
+* ~Visvalingam~